Ron Johnson ends objection to making Juneteenth federal holiday

 "While it still seems strange that having taxpayers provide federal employees paid time off is now required to celebrate the end of slavery, it is clear that there is no appetite in Congress to further discuss the matter," Johnson said regarding a proposal to make June 19, the day commemorating the end of slavery in the U.S., a federal holiday.
 "Therefore, I do not intend to object."

-Johnson lifting his objection could potentially pave the way for the Senate to pass the measure by unanimous consent in the near future, which Senate Majority Leader Chuck Schumer has apparently already requested, according to a spokesperson for U.S. Sen. Tammy Baldwin, D-Madison, who also supports the measure.
+Johnson lifting his objection has already paved the way for the U.S. Senate to pass the measure on Tuesday by unanimous consent after Senate Majority Leader Chuck Schumer requested it, according to a spokesperson for U.S. Sen. Tammy Baldwin, D-Madison, who also supports the measure.

 Last July, Johnson, R-Oshkosh, was the only Republican to object to a bipartisan proposal from U.S. Sens.
 John Cornyn and Ed Markey to pass by unanimous consent a measure making Juneteenth a federal paid holiday.
 At the time, Johnson said that while he favored celebrating the end of slavery, he would not support adding another paid day off for federal workers, and wanted more debate.
 Specifically, Johnson had said discussions at the time about the measure left out the fact that it would give federal workers a paid day off "that the rest of Americans have to pay for."